AbsaOSS/pramen/README.md

     Transformers can be written in Scala on in Python.
 * _Sinks_ are targets to send data from the metastore to.
 An example could be a Kafka cluster or a local folder to save CSV files to.
-  - Sink jobs are used to send data from the matastore to sinks
+  - Sink jobs are used to send data from the metastore to sinks

-The architecture is customizable so you can define your own sources, transformers and sinks and deploy it independently from the framework.
+The architecture is customizable, so you can define your own sources, transformers and sinks and deploy it independently from the framework.

 ![](resources/concepts.png)

-With SyncWatcher you can:
+With Pramen you can:
 * Build a data lake for tabular data.
   - Define ingestion jobs to get data from external data sources to HDFS or S3.
   - Organize data by partitioning it according to event or snapshot date.